TalicZealot/speedrun-race-discord-bot/README.md

 # Speedrun Race Bot for Discord
 A simple bot that helps discord users coordinate speedrun races.
-## Version 1.0.2
+## Version 1.0.3

 ## Commands:
-* .offset / !offset
+* .seed / !seed
-    * Sets the starting time offset.
+    * Generates a random seed link for the randomizer.
 * .join / !join
     * Joins the current race.
 * .leave / !leave